About Internal Audit

 - Develop and implement a flexible annual audit plan using appropriate risk-based methodology, including any risks or control concerns identified by management, and submit that plan to the audit committee for review and approval.

-- Maintain sufficient knowledge, skills, experience, and professional certifications to meet the requirements of this charter.
+- Maintain sufficient knowledge, skills, experience, and professional certifications to perform its responsibilities.

-- Issue periodic reports to the audit committee and management summarizing results of audit activities.
+- Issue periodic reports to the audit committee and management summarizing the results of audit activities.

 - Keep the audit committee informed of emerging trends and successful practices in internal auditing.